Strength Gains and Higher Jumps with Power Plate® Training

 These research findings reveal exceptionally positive outcomes for many populations who wish to enhance their strength for all activities in daily life.
-Benefits of whole body vibration training are not exclusive to healthy, untrained subjects, like those studied here.
+Benefits of Power Plate training are not exclusive to healthy, untrained subjects, like those studied here.
 Benefits can be seen by anyone who wants to become or remain strong and perform better in life.
-Many populations, including the elderly, post-injury and rehabilitation patients and high-performance athletes will benefit from the simple, effective exercises performed in whole body vibration training.
+Many populations, including the elderly, post-injury and rehabilitation patients and high-performance athletes will benefit from the simple, effective exercises performed in Power Plate training.

 Sixty-seven untrained subjects were divided into four groups, and exercised three times per week for 12 weeks.

-1. The whole body vibration group used the Power Plate® machine.
-They performed standing knee extensor exercises at a frequency of 35-40 Hz, such as lunges and squats (figure 3).
+- The whole body vibration group used Power Plate They performed standing knee extensor exercises at a frequency of 35-40 Hz, such as lunges and squats (see fig. 3).

-2. The placebo group also used a Power Plate® machine, which was adapted so that it did not generate vertical sinusoidal vibration.
+- The placebo group also used Power Plate, which was adapted so that it did not generate vertical sinusoidal vibration.
 They felt a vibration, but it was too subtle to elicit a training effect.
-They performed the same exercises as the whole body vibration group.
+They performed the same exercises as the whole body vibration group

 The control group showed no improvement in any of the properties measured.